harsh-garg98/DEFRA/README.md

 <h3>Shell Script</h3>

 The shell script 'lazygit' is used to push changes to the git repository in one line instead of 3.
+Since the data folder is bigger than the allowed 50MB, the script ignores the folder and pushes everything else.
 It should be invoked as follows:
 ```bash lazygit.sh "insert some message"```